-You will usually have a better chance of getting the limit increased after you've had the card for a reasonable length of time.
+You'll usually have a better chance of getting the limit increased after you've had the card for a reasonable length of time.
 The initial 'review' period is often around three to six months.

 The only problem with this is some 0% balance transfer deals require you to shift the debt within the first 60 or 90 days or so to be eligible to get the 0% deal, so it may be too late for that.
 Don't assume you can simply shift debt across and still get the cheap rate once the credit limit is increased - always check.